Our clients

 How are we leaders in the neighborhood at the intersection of tradition and newness?

-Together we helped them discern how their space reflects their core values and what is needed for the congregation to live into their collective vision. ⁣We created and led a listening process where guided conversations fostered deeper relationships and capital improvement projects were identified.
+Together, we helped Calvary discern how their space reflects their core values and what is needed for the congregation to live into their collective vision.
+We created and led a listening process where guided conversations fostered deeper relationships and capital improvement projects were identified.
 We then engaged in a feasibility study, concluded that there was indeed a campaign to conduct and are currently in the midst of implementation of soliciting gifts.

 Chicago, United, Eden (CUE)